Metatarsalgia (original) (raw)

 - Torn ligaments in your feet

-In the U.S., forefoot injuries, including metatarsalgia, are common in athletes who participate in high-impact sports.
+In the U.S., forefoot injuries, including metatarsalgia, are common in athletes who engage in high-impact sports.
 Activities that involve running or jumping are most often to blame.
-While track and field runners are most at risk, other athletes, including tennis, football, baseball, and soccer players, often get forefoot injuries.
+While track and field runners are most at risk, other athletes, including tennis, football, baseball, and soccer players, also get forefoot injuries often.

 Other factors that raise your odds of metatarsal pain include: